opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 ## Deploy and launch

-In the following section, will you find some hints to deploy your website from stage to prod without any troubles and a happy end-user:
+In the following section, do you find some hints how to deploy your website from STAGE to PROD without troubles and a happy end-user:

 #### Prepare your DNS